 After 30+ years of cycling and trying dozens of saddle designs, I switched to an adjustable split saddle three years ago.
 The difference has been transformative—not just in comfort, but in my overall riding experience.

 The most telling change?
 I no longer think about my saddle while riding.
-That mental bandwidth has been freed up to focus on the scenery, my training goals, or simply enjoying the rhythm of the ride.
+That mental bandwidth is freed up to focus on the scenery, my training goals, or simply enjoying the rhythm of the ride.

 Conclusion: A New Paradigm for Cycling

 The evolution of split saddle technology represents a fundamental rethinking of the biomechanical relationship between human and bicycle.
 For most of cycling's history, our bodies were expected to adapt to the bicycle.
-Split saddle technology reverses this paradigm, creating bicycles that adapt to human biomechanics.
+Split saddle technology reverses that, creating bicycles that adapt to human biomechanics.

 This shift mirrors broader trends in sports technology, where equipment is increasingly customized to individual biomechanical profiles rather than forcing athletes to conform to standardized equipment.